Which “United States”?: HOW to discern meaning between GEOGRAPHICAL and CORPORATE based on statutory context

 2. Property: This includes TANGIBLE and INTANGIBLE of every description.

 Since offices are a type of property, then you could truthfully say that “government” is just a collection of public/shared property owned by those who created it.
-The constitution is what CREATED the government, and it is a trust indenture.
+The constitution is a political document that CREATED the government, and it is a trust indenture.
 The purpose of all trusts is to manage PROPERTY.
 The “trustees” within the Constitution as a trust indenture are the people called “government”, which collectively is a great corporation.
 The “government” works for “the State” who are defined as a collection of people, territory, and laws.
 Those PEOPLE are the sovereigns, and not the government that SERVES them.

 StateA people permanently occupying a fixed territory bound together by common-law habits and custom into one body politic exercising, through the medium of an organized government, independent sovereignty and control over all persons and things within its boundaries, capable of making war and peace and of entering into international relations with other communities of the globe.
 United States v.
 Kusche, D.C.Cal., 56 F.Supp.
 201 207, 208.
 The organization of social life which exercises sovereign power in behalf of the people.
 Delany v.
 Moralitis, C.C.A.Md., 136 F.2d 129, 130.
 In its largest sense, a “state” is a body politic or a society of men.
 Beagle v.
 Motor Vehicle Acc.
 Indemnification Corp., 44 Misc.2d 636, 254 N.Y.S.2d 763, 765.
 A body of people occupying a definite territory and politically organized under one government.
 State ex re.
 Maisano v.
 Mitchell, 155 Conn.
 256, 231 A.2d 539, 542.
 A territorial unit with a distinct general body of law.
 Restatement, Second, Conflicts, §3.
 Term may refer either to body politic of a nation (e.g. United States) or to an individual government unit of such nation (e.g. California).